Rhea Seehorn as 'Carol' in Pluribus

 Release date: 18 February 2022

-One of the best things on modern TV, Severance dropped at exactly the right time in 2022 and, despite only having two seasons to show for it, has essentially eclipsed every other show on the planet at the moment.
-The hype isn’t undeserved—it’s a legitimately creepy and thrilling look at the ins-and-outs of corporate hell, as well as how deep the conspiracy really can go.
+One of the best things on modern TV, Severance debuted at exactly the right time in 2022 and, despite having only two seasons to show for it, has essentially eclipsed every other show on the planet at the moment.
+The hype isn’t undeserved—it’s a legitimately creepy and thrilling look at the ins and outs of corporate hell, as well as how deep the conspiracy really can go.

 But Severance is honestly more than that.
 It’s also a critique of modern work-life culture, and a warning against the idea of giving everything to a corporation that doesn’t really have your best interests at heart.
 It’s also funny and weird in all the right ways, delivering something close to Lynchian in nature, but maybe a bit less abstract.

-Adam Scott gives the performance of his career as Mark Scout, a man working for the mysterious Lumon Industries, and has undergone the process of Severance: having his conscious time split between a work life, and a home life.
-Anything that happens in one won’t be experienced by the other, which makes understanding the danger he and his co-workers are in difficult to keep track of.
+Adam Scott gives the performance of his career as Mark Scout, a man working for the mysterious Lumon Industries, and has undergone the process of Severance: having his conscious time split between a work life and a home life.
+Anything that happens to one won’t be experienced by the other, which makes it difficult to keep track of the danger he and his coworkers are in.
 Must watch.

 Rotten Tomatoes rating: 93%